 This is the same question as problem #13 in the SQL Chapter of Ace the Data Science Interview!

-Assume you are given the below table on transactions from users.
-Bucketing users based on their latest transaction date, write a query to obtain the number of users who made a purchase and the total number of products bought for each transaction date.
+Assume you are given the table on Walmart user transactions.
+Based on a user's most recent transaction date, write a query to obtain the users and the number of products bought.

 Output the user's most recent transaction date, user ID, and the number of products, sorted in chronological order by the transaction date.